diffpy/diffpy.structure/README.txt

-For other Linux distributions use their respective package manager; note the packages may have slightly different names.  diffpy.Structure should work on other Unix-like operating systems and on MAC as well.
+For other Linux distributions use their respective package manager; note the packages may have slightly different names.  diffpy.Structure should work on other Unix-like operating systems and on Mac as well.
 Please, search the web for instructions how to install external dependencies on your particular system.